allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 Below you can see a chart of accuracy vs number of epochs of two experiments.
 The blue one didn't went very well comparing to green one.
 The reason for that is probably too big learning rate decay.
 ![too_big_decay](/img/articles/2016-12-05-deep-learning-for-frame-detection/training_too_big_decay.png)

-2. Data gathering is hard&mdash;errors sneak in all the time, so we were fixing the dataset through all of the experiment timespan.
+2. Data gathering is hard &mdash; errors sneak in all the time, so we were fixing the dataset through all of the experiment timespan.

 3. Baseline solution allowed to remove the frame altogether.
-This solution cannot do that so far, although given a pixel-annotation dataset&mdash;deep learning can solve problem of object segmentation as well
+This solution cannot do that so far, although given a pixel-annotation dataset &mdash; deep learning can solve problem of object segmentation as well

 ### More on deep learning: